VIDA-NYU/alphad3m/README.md

 $ pip install d3m-interface
 ```

-### Docker (full version)
+### Docker/Singularity containers (full version)
-The system will be available as a Docker container.
+The system will be available as a container.
 This version works with Python 3.6 through 3.8, and supports all
 the ML tasks and data types mentioned in the first section.
-You need to have Docker installed on your operating system.
+You need to have Docker or Singularity installed on your operating system.

 For this version, you just need to install d3m-interface: